Foster Langsdorf

 Foster Langsdorf (born December 14, 1995) is an American former professional soccer player.
 After a very successful collegiate career at Stanford, he played for several teams over the course of five seasons.
 Most of is appearances were for Portland Timbers 2; he made a total of four appearances for Portland Timbers and Minnesota United of Major League Soccer.
+Langsdorf would announce his retirement in 2021.

 Career

 Youth and college

 Langsdorf played four years of college soccer for Stanford, winning three NCAA Division I Men's Soccer Championships in the process.
 While at college, Langsdorf also appeared for USL Premier Development League sides Portland Timbers U23s and San Francisco City FC.

 Professional

 A product of the Portland Timbers Academy, Langsdorf signed a homegrown contract with the Portland Timbers on January 19, 2018.

 Langsdorf made his Timbers debut against the San Jose Earthquakes in a fourth-round Open Cup match on June 6, 2018.

 Following his release by Portland at the end of their 2019 season, Langsdorf moved to USL Championship side Reno 1868 on January 24, 2020.

 On October 30, 2020, following the 2020 USL Championship season, Langsforf signed a deal with Major League Soccer side Minnesota United ahead of their upcoming playoff fixtures.

 Following a string of injuries to their attacking options, Langsdorf joined the Tampa Bay Rowdies on loan on 2 June 2021 and debuted that same day as a substitute during Tampa Bay's 1–0 win at New York Red Bulls II.

 On July 27, 2021, Langsdorf announced his retirement.